-If the snow where you want to build your cave is loose and powdery, it won’t provide a sturdy structure and the cave could collapse on you.
-Take the time to pack the snow down by stomping it with your boots or snow shoes.
+If the snow where you want to build your cave is loose and powdery, it won’t provide a sturdy structure, and the shelter could collapse on you.
+Take the time to pack the snow down by stomping it with your boots or snowshoes.

 3. Dig the Entrance Tunnel

 If you are building your snow cave on a slope, then you can start digging upwards.
 If you need to build the cave on a flat surface, then you’ll want to dig down several feet (or till you hit the ground) before you start digging inwards.

 - 1-2 feet wider than your body

 4. Excavate the Cave Space